Physics102-General Physics II - Fall Semester 2025-2026, Term 251

 Formula-Sheet-Phys102

-Course Description: A continuation of PHYS 101.
-Topics covered include wave motion and sound; temperature, first and second law of thermodynamics; kinetic theory of gases; Coulomb’s law; electric field; Gauss’ law; electric potential; capacitors and dielectrics; D.C. circuits; magnetic field; Ampere’s and Faraday’s laws.
+A continuation of PHYS 101.
+The topics covered include: Wave motion and sound; temperature, first and second law of thermodynamics; kinetic theory of gases; Coulomb’s law; the electric field; Gauss’s law; electric potential; capacitors and dielectrics; D.C. circuits; the magnetic field; Ampere’s and Faraday’s laws.

 Teaching Method: